FatmaGamalhamed/spam-detection/README.md

 ---

+## 🌐 Public Demo

+For the public online demonstration, the trained pipeline is loaded into a **Gradio application hosted on Hugging Face Spaces**.

+The public demo allows users to:

+* Enter an SMS message
+* Run the trained ML model
+* View Spam / Ham prediction
+* View confidence
+* Interact with the model without running the project locally

+---

 ## 🖥️ Web Interface

-The project includes a modern web interface called **SpamGuard AI**.
+The project also includes a modern web interface called **SpamGuard AI**.

 The interface allows users to: